dstair/rest_app/README.md

           locale STRING NOT NULL
         );

+        INSERT INTO people (
+         name,
+         age,
+         locale)
+        VALUES
+         (
+         'peter',
+         42,
+         'NYC');

-1. Run the tests - 5 of the 6 tests should pass.
+1. Run the tests - 4 of the 5 tests should pass; test_delete_person_exists() is not functional unless you pass it a  user ID that exists.
 From the api/ folder run:

         python test_server.py